Palm and sand, west coast midday

 FILED 25.NOV.2025 · CAROLINA → MSP

 Dust on the windshield.
 Ink still wet.
-The desert is writing itself — filing soon.
+The desert keeps its own copy.

 arrow_back RETURN TO THE OPIE